lalanza808/monero.fail/README.md

 * checking existing node health
 * scraping peer lists

 I accomplish this via `crontab` and some management scripts.
+Ensure the i2p and tor containers are running (or just on the host) so that requests can be proxied.

 ```
+docker-compose up -d
 ./manage.sh validate
 ./manage.sh check
 ./manace.sh get_peers